jefffleurima/set-ai-fitness-coach/SETUP.md

 - Test on physical devices for best AR performance
 - Camera permissions required for AR features
 - Microphone permissions needed for voice assistant
+- **Testing is for development of THIS project only**

-## 🤝 Contributing
+## 🤝 Contributing Guidelines

+### **Before You Contribute**
+1. **Read the LICENSE** - Understand this is proprietary software
+2. **Contributor Agreement** - Your contributions help THIS project only
+3. **No Competing Use** - Cannot use knowledge gained here for other fitness apps

+### **How to Contribute**
 1. Follow the setup guide above
 2. Create feature branches from `main`
+3. Focus on improving the existing features and user experience
-3. Test thoroughly on device before submitting PRs
+4. Test thoroughly on device before submitting PRs
-4. Never commit sensitive configuration files
+5. Never commit sensitive configuration files

+### **What We're Looking For**
+- UI/UX improvements for the fitness tracking screens
+- AR form analysis enhancements
+- Voice assistant feature improvements
+- Performance optimizations for gym environments
+- Bug fixes and stability improvements

 ## 📞 Support